KaiZheng2020/MiniDashboard/README.md

 ## Database

-The application uses SQLite database.
-The database file `MiniDashboard.db` will be created automatically when the application runs for the first time (using `EnsureCreated()`).
+The application uses SQLite database with Entity Framework Core Code First approach and Migrations.
+You need to manually apply migrations to create or update the database.

 Connection string is configured in `appsettings.json`:
 ```json